rbrahul/voice-to-shell-commands/README.md

 npm start
 ```
 Now visit: [http://localhost:3000/](http://localhost:3000/)

-If this app want's media access permission for microphone then please allow to beacause it want's to listen your voice.
+If this app want's media access permission for microphone then please allow beacause it want's to listen your voice.
 You are done.

 Now Create a new command and it's pharse to be pronounced.
 For example if you want to create a file called **test.txt** only Speaking to your browser **file** then just enter these fields and click **Add Command** button.